10 Common Types of Hard PMP Questions with Tips & Examples

 Here are 10 common types of hard PMP questions that students find challenging.

-Each type of question is accompanied by an explanation, example, and 2 practice questions.
+Each type of question is accompanied by an explanation, example, tips for answering the question, and 2 practice questions.
 To view the answer, toggle the arrow on the right side of each question.

 Challenge yourself and find out if you can get all 20 questions correctly!